 Our Adviser is indirectly controlled by Lovell Minnick Partners LLC ("Lovell Minnick"), a private equity firm that invests in growth-oriented companies, and is an indirectly wholly-owned subsidiary of Tortoise Parent Holdco LLC ("Tortoise").
-Tortoise holds multiple wholly-owned essential asset and income-oriented SEC registered investment advisers.
 A vehicle formed by Lovell Minnick owned by certain private funds sponsored by Lovell Minnick and a group of institutional co-investors owns a controlling interest in Tortoise.
-Certain employees in the Tortoise complex own interests in Tortoise.
 Our Adviser is located at 5901 College Boulevard, Suite 400, Overland Park, Kansas 66211.
-As of March 31, 2025, our Adviser had approximately \$9.6 billion assets under management in the energy sector.
+As of January 31, 2025, our Adviser had approximately \$9.6 billion in assets under management.